ConservationMetrics/gc-docs/docs/guides/guide-audiomoth/step-2-programming-audiomoth.md

     computer clock.

 3.   **Arm the device**
-    Switch to **CUSTOM**, check that the LED flashes the expected “armed” pattern, and that the start time matches your schedule.
+    Switch to **CUSTOM**, check that the LED flashes.
+See the [LED guide](https://www.openacousticdevices.info/led-guide) to diagnose unexpected blinking patterns.

 4.   **Record a short ambient test clip**
     Leave the unit running for ~10–20 seconds.
 Then switch to USB/OFF and inspect the SD card:

       -    A new WAV file should be present.

       -    The file should have the correct timestamp.

       -    Playback should contain audible ambient sound and clear triggering.

 5.   **Inspect housing fit**\
     Place the device in its intended housing and confirm that:

       -   No rattling occurs.

       -    The microphone port is unobstructed.

       -    Orientation marks are visible or labeled.

 6. Any device that fails a sanity check should not be deployed until the issue is resolved.